How to Do a Year in Review Video on Instagram

 Once you select or upload the song, it will be added to the timeline.
 Simply trim it to the length of your video and you're good to go.

-Step 4) Download and Share!
+Step 4) Download and Share

-Make any final edits, like adding text or voiceover, then hit the Export button, choose your resolution and format settings, and download.
+Finally, hit the Export button, choose your resolution and format settings, and download.